By: Sharon Aron Baron

 “So a resident can’t call the tow number,” said George.
 “I told [Code Enforcement Manager] Scott Krajewski to call the towing company before he clocks out.
 Call anytime.”

 According to documents, the home received two final orders totaling $750 back in December 2015 for having commercial vehicles.
-In it, it states that the owner had not applied for a occupational license for running a business out of the home.
-The license, would only be for a home office which would restrict the parking of vehicles at that location.
+In it, it states that the owner had not applied for an occupational license for running a business out of the home.
+The license would only be for a home office which would restrict the parking of vehicles at that location.

 In May 2016, a lien was issued for the commercial vehicles as well as for an occupational license violation with a daily fine running at $100 per day from Jan 5, 2016.
 It stated that should the property not be cleaned, a fine and a lien would be placed.